ivucica/zxmpp/README.md

 Patches and good natured criticism can be directed to <zxmpp@vucica.net>.

-You can also contact me via [xmpp:ivan@vucica.net](xmpp:ivan@vucica.net)
+You can also contact me on XMPP if I whitelist you.
+Reach out to me on the address above.

 - - -

-Copyright 2010-2013 Ivan Vučica
+Copyright 2010-2019 Ivan Vučica